Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 Overview

-You’ll get the chance to experience international field trips and a work placement, through which you’ll develop practical transferable skills that are applicable to a variety of careers.
+You’ll have the chance to experience international field trips and a work placement, through which you’ll develop practical transferable skills that are applicable to a variety of careers.

 Course structure